FEATURED CREDIT CARDS

 • Use the flat-rate card for everything else: For all purchases that fall outside the bonus category, use your flat-rate card to ensure you're earning a consistent and elevated rate on all your spending, instead of the lower base rate of a rotating card.

-• Found this guide helpful?
+Found this guide helpful?
 Bookmark it for future reference as you continue your financial journey!

 FICO® Credit Scores

-A FICO® Score is a specific, proprietary type of credit score created by the Fair Isaac Corporation (FICO).
-It is the most widely used credit scoring model, with approximately 90% of top U.S. lenders using a FICO® Score to make lending decisions.
+A FICO® Score is a proprietary credit score created by the Fair Isaac Corporation (FICO).
+About 90% of top U.S. lenders use it to make lending decisions.

 FICO® Score Ranges: